-To qualify for the possessions corporation tax credit, a corporation must meet all 3 of the following requirements:
+To qualify for the possessions corporation tax credit, a corporation must meet all three of the following requirements:

-1. The corporation must have filed a valid Form 5712, Election To Be Treated as a Possessions Corporation Under Section 936.
-Form 5712 must be filed by the due date (including extensions) of the first return to which the election will apply;
+1. The corporation must have filed a valid Form 5712, Election to Be Treated as a Possessions Corporation Under Section 936, by the due date (including extensions) of the first return to which the election applies.
+In addition, the corporation must qualify as an existing credit claimant (see definition above).

-2. The corporation must have derived 80% or more of its gross income from sources in a U.S. possession during the applicable period (see definition in the instructions for Part I) immediately before the tax year ended; and
+2. The corporation must have derived 80% or more of its gross income from sources in a U.S. possession during the applicable period (defined in the instructions for Part I) immediately before the tax year ended.